fabri-g/movie-app/README.md

 ### Backend
 Brief overview of the backend structure:
 - **resolvers:** Contains GraphQL resolvers for fetching data from the TMDb API.
+- **routes:** Contains the route to handle user authentication.
-- **schemas:** efines the GraphQL schemas for the application.
+- **schemas:** Defines the GraphQL schemas for the application.
 ### Frontend
 Brief overview of the frontend structure:
 - **components:** Contains reusable UI components
-- **context:** Holds the React Context files used for managing global state across the application
+- **contexts:** Holds the React Context files used for managing global state across the application
 - **lib:** Includes utility functions and configurations, possibly for interacting with the TMDb API.
 - **pages:** Consists of components that correspond to different routes or screens in the application.
 - **styles:** Contains CSS files for styling the application.